ABOUT US

 Despite their close proximity to one another, Israelis and Palestinians live in almost complete separation.
 Both sides have little knowledge of each other’s lives and too often are raised to fear and hate each other.
 It is essential to encourage dialogue and bridge-building activities in a place where joint meetings and get-togethers are difficult and dangerous.
 The impossible becomes achievable when you listen to the “other”, when you hear their narratives and perspectives and share bread together.
 Their humanity becomes visible, and your shared dreams of a better future for your children become a powerful, uniting force.

 Funds for Israeli and Palestinian peace-building activities are scarce and the challenges on the ground are numerous.
 This unfortunately creates a climate of competition between peace-building NGOs and movements.
 Most organizations work in their own bubble and have limited interactions with their peers.
 B8 of Hope is creating a safe forum for our pool of grantees.
 They share values and goals, while working separately.
 Their diversity is an asset, their angles and perspectives can be complementary.
 Collaboration and partnership make their voice louder.
-Creating synergies and collaboration opportunities will be a game-changer that will boost the overall impact.
-This rule also applies to B8 of Hope and its partners in Switzerland, Europe and the US.
+Creating synergies and collaboration opportunities will be a momentous change that will boost the overall impact.
+This rule also applies to B8 of Hope and its partners in Switzerland, Europe, and the United States.

 4. Polarization outside of Israel and Palestine